Titles and Affiliations

 Biography

-Marc E. Lippman, MD, MACP FRCP is a professor of Oncology and co-directs the breast cancer program at the Lombardi Comprehensive Cancer Center at Georgetown University.
-Prior to that he was the Kathleen and Stanley Glaser Professor of Medicine at the University of Miami Leonard School of Medicine, and was Chairman of the Department of Medicine from May 2007 to May 2012 and Deputy Director of the Sylvester Comprehensive Cancer Center.
+Marc Lippman, MD is a professor of Oncology and co-directs the breast cancer program at the Lombardi Comprehensive Cancer Center at Georgetown University.
+Prior to that he was the Kathleen and Stanley Glaser Professor of Medicine at the University of Miami Leonard School of Medicine and was Chairman of the Department of Medicine from May 2007 to May 2012 and Deputy Director of the Sylvester Comprehensive Cancer Center.
 Previously Dr. Lippman was the John G. Searle Professor and Chair of Internal Medicine at the University of Michigan.
 From 1988 through 1999 he was Professor of Medicine and Pharmacology and Chair, Department of Oncology, at Georgetown University in Washington, DC, and served as Director of the Lombardi Cancer Center.
 Dr. Lippman served as Head of the Medical Breast Cancer Section, Medicine Branch, at the NIH.
 He completed a Fellowship in Endocrinology at Yale Medical School from 1973-1974.
 He was Clinical Associate at the NCI from 1970-1971 and Clinical Associate at the Laboratory of Biochemistry of the NCI.
 From 1970-1988 he served as an Officer and Medical Director of the United States Public Health Service.
-Dr. Lippman completed his residency on the Osler Medical Service, John Hopkins University Hospital from 1968-1970.
+Dr. Lippman completed his residency on the Osler Medical Service, Johns Hopkins University Hospital from 1968-1970.
 He has received numerous awards including Clinical Investigator Award, American Federation for Clinical Research in 1985; Transatlantic Medal and Lecture, British Endocrine Societies, 1989; the Astwood Award, Endocrine Society, 1991; the Bernard Fisher Award, University of Pittsburgh in 1991; the AACR Rosenthal Award in April 1994, and the Brinker Award for Basic Science of the Komen Foundation in 1994.